andi-crb/today-i-learned/README.md

 <h2>Github</h2>
 - To star my best repositories so they show up first in my profile page.
 (14/4/16)
+- That I should have double checked I had _actually_ pushed all my code to Github before reinstalling my operating system.
+(06/05/16)

 <h2>Text Editor</h2>
 - Use of ctrl-shift-d to duplicate a line in Atom (26/4/16)
+- How to auto-indent in Atom.
+(05/05/16)

 <h2>Deployment</h2>
 - How to deploy an app on Heroku.
 (18/04/16)